 Like several other infections, once it is caught, HSV I and HSV II stay in the body forever.
 Most carriers of HSV need no treatment because symptoms are slight or non-existent.
 A minority of those infected experience recurrent outbreaks.

 Fortunately, there are ways to decrease the frequency and severity of the outbreaks.
 There are anti-viral medications available (both creams and pills) which can help control the infection.

 In addition, there are lifestyle changes which can also help control the time between outbreaks and their severity.
 You can choose to speak to a Better2Know doctor about your results who will be able to recommend appropriate medication.
 You can also speak to your own doctor.

 What are the adverse consequences?

 There is an increased chance of recurrent symptoms during pregnancy.
-These will not harm your baby but do mean that some women who have previously been asymptomatic may notice symptoms for the first time whist pregnant, if you are in any way worried then please consult your mid-wife.
+These will not harm your baby but do mean that some women who have previously been asymptomatic may notice symptoms for the first time whilst pregnant.
+If you are in any way worried, please consult your mid-wife.